lumeland/blog/posts/lume-1.19.0-release-notes.md

 calculate the time required to read the content of a page.

-Due the plugin is being used in several projects (among them, this blog), it was moved to Lume repo and renamed to `read_info`.
+Due the plugin is being used in several projects (among them, this blog), it was moved to Lume repo and renamed to `reading_info`.
 The reason of the new name is the plugin not only returns the time, but also other interesting info like the number of words.
 Maybe we can include more interesting info in the future, let me know your suggestions.